ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/lorawanintro.md

 callbacks.battery_level = mbed::callback(your_battery_level);
 lorawan.add_app_callbacks(&callbacks);
 ```

 ##### Error codes

 All operations on `LoRaWANInterface` return an error code `lorawan_status_t` that reflects success or failure of the operation.

-Here  is the list of error codes and their description.
+Below is the list of error codes and their description.

 | Error code    | Value | Description |
 | --------------- | ------------- | ----------|